What Is UI Design? Definition, Tips, Best Practices

 Explore UI design principles and tips to create great UI with the following article.

-UI stands for user interface and is the point of contact between humans and computers.
-Anything a user interacts with is a part of the user interface.
-For example, screens, sounds, overall style, and responsiveness are all elements of UI.
-A user interface involves the following four components:
+UI stands for user interface.
+It is the bridge between humans and computers.
+Anything you interact with as a user is part of the user interface.
+For example, screens, sounds, overall style, and responsiveness are all elements that need to be considered in UI.
+A user interface involves the following four components.

-Informational components: Informational components communicate information to the user.
+3. Informational components: Informational components are used to communicate information to the user.
 A progress bar beneath a video or tutorial is an example of an informational component.

-Containers: Containers organise content into easily digestible sections.
-Rather than listing every subheading underneath a tab, a container element like an accordion menu may hide or show content.
+4. Containers: Containers organise content into easily digestible sections.
+Rather than listing every subheading underneath a tab, a container element like an accordion menu may be used to hide or show content.

-UI design and user experience (UX) design are often confused with each other and sometimes mistakenly used interchangeably.
-While UI and UX share some similarities, there are some important distinctions, as we've outlined below:
+UI design and user experience (UX) design are often confused.
+Sometimes, people use the terms (mistakenly) interchangeably.
+Whilst UI design focuses on interaction design and the visual elements of an application, UX design exists to satisfy user intent.

+A UX designer’s primary goal is to get the user where they want to go.
+If the user wants to find a list of services that a company offers, the UX designer ensures a clear navigation path to access that information.
+The UI designer then ensures the navigation path is efficient, visually pleasing, and effortless to use.

-User interface design is crafting a digital product's appearance, interactivity, and overall feel.
-UI designers are responsible for how an interface looks and behaves.
-UI design can determine whether a user has a positive experience with a product, so it’s essential for companies and creators to familiarise themselves with UI design best practices.
+User interface (UI) design is likely the first thing you encounter when you use an application or visit a website.
+User interface design is responsible for a product's appearance, interactivity, usability, behaviour, and overall feel.
+UI design can determine whether a user has a positive experience with a product, so it's essential for companies and creators to familiarise themselves with UI design best practices.

 Many different types of UI design exist.
 The chart below compiles a few of the most popular and well-known.